This site requires a more recent version of Adobe Flash Player to function properly.

 - Other factors to watch out for

 - In May 2015, the much talked about merger between industry No.2 and No.3, Reynolds American and Lorillard, was given FTC clearance.
 Apart from forming a more competitive force against Altria, this combination could give Altria's menthol offerings tough competition, with leading brands such as Newport and Camel in their portfolio.

 - Apart from this, there is the proposed merger between mega brewers AB InBev and SABMiller.
 Altria has an ~27% stake in SABMiller, and hence, this merger coming through could have varied implications for Altria's financial standing.
-The deal is currently at its elementary phases, where, AB InBev has made a bid for the target company, quoting £44 (or ~$67) per SABMiller share.
-In addition to this, the brewer will be drafting separate conditions for SABMiller’s largest shareholders, Altria (NYSE:MO) and BevCo.
+AB InBev is in the process of shedding its assets to gain regulatory approval for the deal.
 In Q3, Altria's management addressed the merger, calling it a "compelling opportunity" and further saying that Altria would continue to "manage that asset for the best interest of Altria's shareholders."

 Revenue per Smokable Product: We currently estimate revenue per smokable product unit to increase by ~17% over the course of the Trefis forecast period, which would suffice to offset the current cigarettes industry volume decline.
 However, it is also possible that the annual increase in revenue per cigarette is lower than expected due to lower room for higher pricing.
 A 1% annual rate of increase would imply a 10% downside to the Trefis price estimate.